NSW Public Service Salary Scales 2025–2026

 • Based on Crown Employees (Administrative and Clerical Officers - Salaries) Award 2007

-See how NSW salaries compare with other Australian jurisdictions:
+See how NSW salaries compare with other Australian public service jurisdictions: